shaiazulay/sonic/README.md

 ## Purpose

-This package contains kernel drivers, a python library and a python binary to provide platform support for Arista switches.
+This package contains kernel drivers, a python library and a python script to provide platform support for Arista switches.

-The `arista` tool will identify the platform on which it is running and will then load and initialise the required kernel drivers.
+The `arista` tool will identify the platform on which it is running.
+It will then load and initialize the kernel drivers.
 Once initialised, the system will expose transceivers, leds, fans, temperature sensors and gpios through the sysfs.

 ## Supported platforms